nf-core/taxprofiler/docs/usage.md

 ```

 #### Bracken
 You can follow Bracken [tutorial](https://ccb.jhu.edu/software/bracken/index.shtml?t=manual) to build a custom database.
 Alternatively, you can use one of the indexes that can be found [here](https://benlangmead.github.io/aws-indexes/k2).

 #### KrakenUniq

-For KrakenUniq, we recommend using one of the available databases [here](https://benlangmead.github.io/aws-indexes/k2)
+For KrakenUniq, we recommend using one of the available databases [here](https://benlangmead.github.io/aws-indexes/k2).
+But if you wish to build your own, please see the [documentation](https://github.com/fbreitwieser/krakenuniq/blob/master/README.md#custom-databases-with-ncbi-taxonomy).

 #### DIAMOND
 To create a custom database for DIAMOND, the user should download and unzip the NCBI's taxonomy files.
 The `makedb` needs to be executed afterwards.
-A detailed description can be found [here](https://gensoft.pasteur.fr/docs/diamond/0.8.22/diamond_manual.pdf)
+A detailed description can be found [here](https://github.com/bbuchfink/diamond/wiki/1.-Tutorial)

 ```bash
 wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdmp.zip